March 18, 2024

 Because Acorns is a robo-advisor, there's no need for you to do in-depth research.
 Other than their Learn section, there aren't many research tools at your disposal.

-If you're a Gold member, you get quarterly in-depth analysis of markets and economic climate reports.
+If you're a Gold member, you get a quarterly in-depth analysis of markets and economic climate reports.
 But that's pretty much it.

 Webull